 their monitoring projects, and install sloth bridges.
 Sloth bridges are ropes tied between trees across gaps in the canopy which enable sloths to get from one tree to the next without having to come down to the ground.
 The sloth bridges also benefit all the other species in the forest that need a safe route to get from A to B. This project is an immediate solution to the problem of forest fragmentation and just the beginning of SloCos plans.
 By planting native trees as part of their Connected Gardens project they aim to reconnect forest fragments along crucial wildlife routes.

-We raised money to fund a new sloth bridge as well as vital research equipment that SloCo need in order to carry out their conservation work.
+We FUNDED a new sloth bridge and vital research equipment that SloCo need in order to conduct their conservation work.

 PLant 4 hornbills